 The intention for Magic Hills is to first and foremost become a conservation destination and a blueprint for how to responsibly and intentionally rewild and restore landscapes to the desired state.
-While offering various luxurious accommodation options and unique activities in nature, the core purpose of Magic Hills is rehabilitation and restoration.
+While offering various luxurious accommodation options and invigorating activities in nature, the core purpose at the heart of Magic Hills is rehabilitation and restoration.

-Something magical is beginning to unfold in the Great Karoo.
+Something magical has begun to unfold in the Great Karoo.
 Far off the beaten track, a great distance from the city, completely cocooned by nature, lies the Magic Hills Private Collection in the Magic Hills Private Game Reserve.
-There is nothing ordinary about this 17 000-hectare reserve – in fact, the opposite is true.
-Here in the vast and expansive plains of the Eastern Cape, this once ravaged and ruined natural landscape is rebirthing.
+There is nothing ordinary about this 20 100-hectare reserve – in fact, the opposite is true.
+Here in the vast and expansive plains of the Eastern Cape, this once-ravaged and ruined natural landscape is rebirthing.

-There is a powerful and magnetic energy that exists in this unique corner of the world – and as custodians of that we understand that with great power comes even greater responsibility, which is why we are committed to this journey of rewilding, rebirthing and returning to nature.
+There is a powerful, mesmerising energy that exists in this unique corner of the world – and as custodians of that we understand that with great power comes even greater responsibility.
+This is why we are committed to this journey of rewilding, rebirthing and returning to nature.
 Join us!

 VISION & MISSION